-In a nutshell, in assessment academic units use their own statements of purpose and educational objectives to frame statements about the characteristics and competencies majors should acquire, and then measure the extent to which students actually meet those objectives.
-By measuring what and how much students actually do learn, faculty can then determine the relation between their intentions and students' achievement.
+Academic units use their own statements of purpose and educational objectives to frame statements about the characteristics and competencies that its students should acquire, and then measure the extent to which students actually meet those objectives.
+By measuring what and how much students actually learn, faculty can then determine the relation between their intentions and students' achievement.
 When faculty expectations and student performance are at odds, faculty need to determine the reasons for the discrepancy.
-Academic units may then chart a reasonable course of action in response, including making adjustments to curriculum and/or requesting resources to enhance student learning.
+Academic units may then chart a reasonable course of action in response, including making curriculum adjustments and/or requesting resources to enhance student learning.
 Over time, academic units also likely will revise student learning goals and assessment measures.

-Faculty, students, and disciplines change over time, and so, in order to keep pursuing academic excellence, the assessment process must be ongoing and regular.
+Faculty, students, and disciplines change over time, and so, in order to keep pursuing academic excellence, the assessment process must be ongoing and regular, but sufficiently flexible.
 Each academic unit's overarching assessment agenda will be described in a Strategic Assessment Plan, an evolving document that describes and explains the academic unit's long-term assessment program.
-On an annual basis, each academic unit engages in assessment which consists of the following activities:
+An academic unit's Strategic Assessment Plan will outline an assessment cycle of between one and three years, during which time the academic unit will engage in the following assessment activities:

-- revise aspects of the Strategic Assessment Plan and communicate the revisions to the Assessment Committee (as needed), - submit Annual Assessment Reports, reporting on assessment activities from the previous year, - implement and analyze the assessment measures employed during the current academic year, and - develop and submit a new Yearly Action Plan, describing your academic unit's assessment activities for the year-to-come.
+- revise aspects of the Strategic Assessment Plan and communicate the revisions to the Assessment Committee (as needed), - implement and analyze the assessment measures employed, - develop and submit a Yearly Update, briefly describing the academic unit's assessment activities in years when an Assessment Report is not due, - digest data and implement appropriate curricular changes, and - submit an Assessment Report, reporting on the outcome of assessment activities from the recentlycompleted cycle.